Tag Archives: Tierpark Berlin

 Unbelievably, the queue was almost 400 m long, according to google.
 With that number of visitors, why not make it a two-day event?
 I know – because people in this country LOOOVE queueing and crowds.
 Seriously, it is when they are standing in a line that is barely moving that they seem their happiest and most content.
 Even on a relatively cold day like today.

-Just look at the way concert halls (except the Philharmonic and Pierre Blulez Saal), operas and theatres make people stand and wait, like sardines in a tin, till about five minutes before a performance starts.
+Just look at the way concert halls (except the Philharmonic and Pierre Boulez Saal), operas and theatres make people stand and wait, like sardines in a tin, till about five minutes before a performance starts.
 Why?
 Because it puts the audience in a good mood. ???
 Go figure.
 Personally, I am usually fuming and ready to go home by the time they finally let the audience in.

 Anyway, I decided that since this one was in-doors, and seeing the number of people going in, it was a true superspreader, and since I had taken a walk around Stralau Peninsula on my way there, so the day was not completely wasted, I decided to give up and go home.
 Next year – an on-line ticket in advance.
 Perhaps.